-- As a follow-up to the PD days in July, the district will continue to utilize standards rollout resources and curriculum evaluation processes to update/refine curriculum pacing guides that reflect the updated Reading & Writing, Mathematics and Social Studies standards. - 2.
-Action plans developed from analysis of the diagnostic review and state management audit are being progress monitored for continuous improvement. - 3.
-Finance office continues to progress monitor the district cashflow (expenditures and revenues), to ensure we maintain our goal of 10-15% contingency. - 4.
+- 1. Strategic planning process has begun to include possible new vision, mission, and re-branding.
+This process will identify academic and financial goals for the district and include stakeholder input. - 2.
+The district will continue to utilize standards rollout resources and curriculum evaluation processes to update/refine curriculum pacing guides that reflect the updated Reading & Writing, Mathematics and Social Studies standards.
+Full implementation of the three year plan associated with the KAS Mini Grant begins in January 2020. - 3.
+Action plans developed from analysis of the diagnostic review and state management audit are being progress monitored for continuous improvement. - 4.
+Finance office continues to progress monitor the district cashflow (expenditures and revenues), to ensure we maintain our goal of 10-15% contingency.
+Budget projections predict a decrease in tax revenues; therefore, cautious budgeting for the 2020-2021 school year is critical for continued financial success. - 5.
 Time and Attendance and Substitute Management Software has been implemented and is fully operational.
 Finance Staff is monitoring time and attendance to address any issues with the software or the set up of the program.
-Beginning Sept.
-1 data will be pulled from the new software testing the import into Munis and payroll processing. - 5.
-A Root Cause Analysis is being conducted due to the CCEIS designation followed by the development of a program narrative to address our critical areas for improvement and intervention that will be provided. - 6.
+FAQ's have been distributed to assist employees having trouble with the Frontline software. - 6.
+Implementation of the CCEIS plan has begun to include instructional support assigned for grades K-2. - 7.
 School Activity Funds are required to be included in Munis by June 30, 2020.
-Therefore, steps are being taken to change processes to include schools in Munis for their activity funds.
+Schools are now entering invoices using Munis codes in their EPES accounting system for import into Munis by the end of the fiscal year.